autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Dampening modelling will skip intervals where there are a low number of matching past intervals.
 A low number of matches are generally seen at the beginning and end of each day, and these are ignored by default.

-Do not set this value higher than the number of past days considered for automated dampening.
+Do not set this value lower than the minimum matching generation, or higher than the number of past days considered for automated dampening.

 **Key: "automated_dampening_model_days"**

 Possible values: integer `2`..`21` (default `14`)

-The number of days of past estimated actual and generation to use for modelling future dampening.
+The maximum number of days of past estimated actuals and generation to use for modelling future dampening.

 **Key: "automated_dampening_no_delta_corrections"**